tj-smith47/cron-meet-cal/README.md

   (Cron)tab Scheduling · Zoom (Meet)ings · Google (Cal)endar
 </h3>

-Crontab, meet calendar; schedule cron jobs that auto-join Zoom meetings found in your Google Calendar.
+Crontab, meet calendar; automate scheduling cron jobs to join Zoom meetings found in your Google Calendar.

 ## What does CronMeetCal do?